 Comments in the report include:

-Created a CV, upload it, and start looking for jobs.
+Created CV, uploaded it and started looking for a job.

-Wouldn’t use a PC without support but is now able to use one without assistance.
+Wouldn't use a PC without support but is now able to use without assistance.

 One learner has even found the confidence to set up their own business!